For a printable version of these requirements, click here.

 - Is at least 18 years of age or has received a high school diploma or graduate equivalency diploma (GED).

-- Must submit application and fees.
+- Must submit application and fee for licensure.

 Mandatory Continuing Education Requirements